 Sexual intercourse.
 Recent intercourse raises the risk of UTI in women.
-Risk is increased with a new sexual partner, as well as the use of spermicide.
+Risk is increased with a new sexual partner, as well as with the use of spermicide.

 Urinary tract obstruction.
 Prostatic enlargement (benign prostatic hyperplasia or cancer) or inflammation, nephrolithiasis, and other obstructions raise UTI risk.

 Anatomic abnormalities.
-These may include ureterovesical reflux.
+These may include ureterovesicular reflux.

 Diabetes mellitus.
 Hyperglycemia and neurogenic bladder predispose to infection.

-Menopause.
+Postmenopausal.
 Atrophic urogenital changes after menopause increase risk.

-The diagnosis of acute cystitis can usually be made by history.
+The diagnosis of acute cystitis can usually be made by history alone.
 Acute onset of dysuria, urinary frequency, and absence of vaginal symptoms usually warrant empiric treatment.
 A urine dip or urinalysis (of a sample collected midstream) is an inexpensive way to help confirm suspicion, where leukocytes, red blood cells, and/or nitrites may be noted.
 False-positive and false-negative tests are frequent.